 |Third-party packaged software||100||302||419||600||-||-||-||-||-|

-The cloud services business, which is the principal driver of the medium-term plan, is budgeting to make a profit in FY06/22 for the first time since its inception.
-Orders have been growing as a result of active business negotiations with new customers, and Q1 FY06/22, the company acquired approximately JPY1bn worth of new orders.
-The order backlog in the cloud services business grew from JPY1.9bn at the end of the previous year to JPY2.6bn at the end of Q1 FY06/22.
+The cloud services business, which is the principal driver of the medium-term plan, is forecast to make a profit in FY06/22 for the first time since its inception.
+Orders have been growing as a result of active business negotiations with new customers, and in Q1 FY06/22, the company acquired approximately JPY1bn worth of new orders.
+The order backlog in the cloud services business grew from JPY1.9bn at the end of FY06/21 to JPY2.6bn at the end of Q1 FY06/22.
 The company plans to receive additional new orders in Q2, and these orders are expected to contribute to sales in FY06/23.
-It expects strong growth to drive sales to around JPY2.0bn in FY06/23.
+It expects strong growth to drive sales to JPY2.0bn in FY06/23 and JPY2.5bn in FY06/24.

 In Q1, orders in the cloud services business grew due to orders from companies outside the financial industry that are newly entering the card acquiring business.
 In Q2, the company expects to benefit from new orders from non-financial industry companies and credit card companies.
 IWI's cloud services have become one of the leading options not only for existing financial services companies but also for new companies starting up their own credit card and payment businesses.